-The table below sets out minimum spacings between adjacent intersections on different categories of road.
+The table below sets out minimum spacings between adjacent intersections on different categories of road in a 50 km/h environment.
 All distances are measured along the centreline of the more major road between the centrelines of the intersecting roads.